openedx/edx-cookiecutters/docs/decisions/0005-cookiecutter-default-branch.rst

 Github now sets default branch of each new repository to main.
 And the software industry as a whole has been moving towards default branch name flexibility and away from naming the default branch "master".

 There are number of places in edx-cookiecutters where we make assumption about the name of the default branch.
-Until now, we assumed that name is "master".
+Until now, we assumed that name was "master".
 Decision
 --------

-The name of the default branch will be assumed to be "main" by edx-cookiecutter tooling.
+edx-cookiecutters tooling will assuming new repositories created using the cookiecutters will have the default name of "main".

 Consequences
 ------------